Is Frustration Getting You Down?

 6. Do not allow distractions that suck your energy and focus away from God.

 - You have responsibilities that you need to deal with.
-Take care of both the big boulders as well as the small stones when time allows.
+Take care of both the giant boulders as well as the small stones when time allows.

 7. There are many ways to skin a cat.

 - So do not think that there is only one way to get out of your frustrating situation.
-Often there are many solutions to the same situation, but beware that if your answer is not in line with what God teaches, then do not consider it as a solution, but rather a temptation from the evil one the devil.
+Often there are many solutions to the same problem, but beware that if your answer is not in line with what God teaches, then do not consider it as a solution, but rather a temptation from the evil one, the devil.

 8. Think about how good it will be to stop being frustrated.

 - Do what you need to do to get that dark cloud from over your head.
 My mom used to tell me when I was younger that my frustration or hurt would make me cry, but sometimes it is best to laugh at our negative situation to put them in perspective.
 Keep your eyes on the Lord, and be careful not to allow the frustration to drain you mentally or emotionally.

 9. Get into the habit of reading your Bible daily.

 - Start slow and build up in time.
 If you are not reading your Bible to be fed, how can you expect not to be frustrated?

 10. Get into the habit of praying.